rajit-shah/agt/FileSystemScanner/README.txt

  - open shell (in linux) or Command (in windows).
 Browse to the location where the jar file is located
  - run java -jar file-scanner-service.jar

+The service runs with the context name: /scan-service

+It can be accessed by: curl http://localhost:8080/scan-service To scan the a directory for a txt files: curl http://localhost:8080/scan-service/scan?path=C:/TestData

 Requirements to run:
  - JRE-8 installed and JAVA_HOME must point to where the JRE is installed

 Configuration:
 By default, the application scans all text file.
 Further it is configured to scan files as large files containing more than
 	- 1000 words
 	- and count words which repeat more than 50 times